SQ-UI/ng-sq-ui/docs/interfaces.md

 ### LabelValuePair

-?> Used for the options in the dropdown alike components.
+?> Used for the options in the dropdown-like components.

 ```typescript
 interface LabelValuePair {